 Note this was 1980s money.
 If adjusted for inflation, this would equate to around £45 and £27 respectively.

 The first three variants of the Spectrum lacked either a built-in cassette deck or disc drive.
 Thankfully it was a simple enough matter to plug in an external one.

-Later variants of the Spectrum 128 such as the +2 came with an in built cassette deck, while the more expensive +3 came with an in built disc drive.
-Both could still accept external tape decks and disc drives, which provided users the flexibility of using either media.
+Later variants of the Spectrum 128 such as the +2 came with a built-in cassette deck, while the more expensive +3 came with a built-in disc drive.
+Both could still accept external tape decks and disc drives, which provided users with the flexibility of using either media.

-The Spectrum 128K+3, pictured above, was little Nomad's first home computer, which he got his grubby little mitts on at the tender age of eight and a half.
-(When you are that young the 'and a half' is all important!')
+The Spectrum 128K+3, pictured above, was my first home computer, which I got my grubby little mitts on at the tender age of eight.

 "Wow!"
 I thought, "128K, that’s huge!"
 I also felt quite smug, as it was the +3, the ‘high-end’ variant with the internal disk drive.
 It was also my first ever experience of modding a computer.
 My grandfather, always the tinkerer, figured out how to connect the computer to an old cassette player.
 At the time I was very impressed, not realising that this was actually easy to do and that they were all designed with this in mind.